stepmania/stepmania/Docs/Themerdocs/5.1_incompatibilities/NewField.md

 ## Under the Hood
-Compatibility is provided through a complete rewrite of ArrowEffects, called ArrowDefedcts.
+Compatibility is provided through a complete rewrite of ArrowEffects, called ArrowDefects.
 When something touches the PlayerOptions structure for a player, the field for that player is put into "defective mode".
 When the field is in that mode, it ignores all the new modifier fields and instead only uses the stuff in PlayerOptions.
 This should make old mods behave the